 Plant Your Shrubs

-Fall is a time to plant shrubs and evergreens.
+Fall means it is time to plant shrubs and evergreens.
 It’s a great time to allow them to develop a strong enough root system so that they can get through the winter in their new homes.

-Fall is a great time to amend your soil.
-You can scratch in an inch a compost everywhere, or brew some of your own compost tea.
+Fall is the perfect time to amend your soil.
+You can scratch in an inch of compost everywhere, or brew some of your own compost tea.
 Plenty more details in these articles: